 - witty and lighthearted

-#2: Standard Multiple-Choice Questions Referring to a Specific Line or Moment in the PassageYou will be pointed to a specific part of the passage and asked a question about just that part.
+#2: Standard Multiple-Choice Questions Referring to a Specific Line or Moment in the PassageYou will be pointed to a specific part of the passage and asked a question about only that part.

-Usually, these questions will have a line reference included, but sometimes you are just given the specific phrase, and you will need to find it in the passage yourself to answer the question.
+Usually, these questions will have a line reference included, but sometimes you are just given the specific phrase, and you'll need to find it in the passage yourself to answer the question.

 In the context of the poem, the adverb "enwrought" (line 2) most nearly means: